 Fernando Pessoa is probably one of the most famous Portuguese authors worldwide, mainly because of the Book of Disquiet, a combination of intimate diary, prose poetry and descriptive narrative.
 However, it was his poetry that made me fall in love with his work.
 He created the concept of ‘heteronyms’, which are not ordinary pen names or pseudonyms.
 They are different ‘voices’ with their own biographies, writing styles, physiques, personalities and independent intellectual lives.
 My favourite heteronym is Álvaro de Campos.

-Have you read any of these authors?
+Have you read books by any of these authors?
 Tell me in the comments!